 ISBN 9781591844839 | 240 pages | 26 Apr 2012 | Portfolio | 5.98 x 9.01in | 18 - AND UP

 Summary of Insanely Simple Summary of Insanely Simple Reviews for Insanely Simple An Excerpt from Insanely Simple

 Simplicity isn’t just a design principle at Apple—it’s a value that permeates every level of the organization.
-It’s what helped Apple recover from near death in 1997 to become the most valuable company on earth in 2012.
+The obsession with Simplicity is what separates Apple from other technology companies.
+It’s what helped Apple recover from near death in 1997 to become the most valuable company on Earth in 2011.

 Segall brings Apple’s quest for Simplicity to life using fascinating (and previously untold) stories from behind the scenes.
 Through his insight and wit, you’ll discover how companies that leverage this power can stand out from competitors—and individuals who master it can become critical assets to their organizations.

 To keep up-to-date, input your email address, and we will contact you on publication